Compositions with restricted parts: Acknowledgment

 \section{Acknowledgment}

 The author uses SageMath to discover and verify the main results in this paper.
 He is grateful to Goerge Beck, Toufik Mansour, and Augustine Munagi for pointing out some typos and useful references on compositions with restricted parts.
+He also thanks the anonymous referees for helpful comments and suggestions.